Background

 He will do anything for the fanfatal, even sacrifice his cosmically precious time, even bear the inferiority and the stupidity of her social circle and her family, because the fanfatal is his life.
 It's the pivot around which his grandiose movie revolves.
 She is the star in his film production, his co-star.

-So when you are the fanfatal type, the narcissist will do anything for you, including socialize with your friends, socialize with your family, go out with you, spend a lot of time with you, an inordinate amount of time with you.
-When you are the homely mother type, when you are the homely mother type and the narcissist realizes that he shared fantasy with you is actually a recreation of his family of origin and a reenactment of his early conflicts with his mother, homebound mother, housewife mother.
+When you are the homely mother type, when you are the homely mother type and the narcissist realizes that his shared fantasy with you is actually a recreation of his family of origin and a reenactment of his early conflicts with his mother, homebound mother, housewife mother.

 Well, in this case, the narcissist would be extremely reluctant to provide you with anything above the minimum.
 He would give you the minimum.
 He would give you minimum attention.
 He would give you minimum socializing.
 He would give you very often minimum financial resources.
 He would give you minimum support and support, if any.
 So minimum, maximum.

 With the fanfatal, the narcissist gives his everything, his utmost.
 He gives the maximum.
-With the homely mother figure, he gives the minimum.

-Test number one.
-Test number two.
-With the fanfatal, the narcissist does react to triangulation.
-When the fanfatal triangulates, he reacts with romantic jealousy.
 When you triangulate, if there's no abandonment in the air, he doesn't care.
 You can triangulate.
 You can flirt.
 You can seduce other men in front of him.
 You can disappear for an entire night with another man.
 He doesn't care.
 As long as he is assured of your presence in his life, of your object constancy, that there is no question of breakup or divorce, you can do anything you want with anyone at any time for as long as you wish.
-Triangulation doesn't work if you are not the fanfatal type.
-Only when you are the fanfatal type, the narcissist reacts ferociously, vehemently, uncontrollably, impulsively, and sometimes aggressively to any hint of an intrusion by someone else.
-He becomes competitive.
-He becomes romantically jealous and he is in pain.

 The third test is how do you react to the narcissist?

-Women in the narcissist's life, because of the narcissist's overpowering personality, incessant demands, bullying, intermittent reinforcement, aggression, externalized aggression, because of all these elements, women try to keep the peace.
+Women in the narcissist's life, because of the narcissist's overpowering personality, incessant demands, bullying, intermittent reinforcement, aggression, externalized aggression because of all these elements, women try to keep the peace.
 They try to mold themselves to conform to the narcissist's expectations.
 They try to please the narcissist.

 So the fanfatal type, she would overemphasize her sluttishness, her whorishness, her uncontrollable impulsive promiscuity.
 She would play act.
 She would exaggerate these features because she understands intuitively that this is what binds her, what binds the narcissist to her.